Fxztam/FormsWebSocket/README.md

 - in real-time.

 The server can send data to the client at any time.
 Because it runs over TCP, it also provides a low-latency low-level communication and reduces the overhead of each message.
 Messages over websockets are sent in frames, these frames have only 2 byte overhead.
-Messages over websockets are sent in frames.
-These frames have only 2 byte overhead.
+Messages over websockets are sent in frames, these frames have only 2 byte overhead.

 ## 2. JSR 356
 JSR 356 or the Java API for WebSocket, specifies an API that Java developers can use for integrating WebSockets withing their applications – both on the server side as well as on the Java client side.